DekodeInteraktiv/imageshop-media-library/readme.txt

 We welcome both suggestions, discussions, and code!
 Check out the project source at https://github.com/DekodeInteraktiv/imageshop

 == Changelog ==

+= 1.1.0 (2024-02-22) =
+* Search: Ignore image mime-types when the image is served by Imageshop, these are always valid and checked by the Imageshop API.
+* Attachments: Improve the SQL query for fallback handling to be more performant in the database lookups it performs.
+* Attachments: Avoid duplicating the srcset generation if it already exists.
+* Attachments: Introduce a new advanced setting allowing site administrators to disable the srcset calculations on media-heavy sites that may not always be compatible with WordPress' media handling.

 = 1.0.4 (2023-09-05) =
 * Attachments: Fix a race condition where a 0x0 pixel image size could be generated if the image was being processsed by third party code during the upload process.